Open-Lab-Starter-Kit/OLSK-3D-Scanner/README.md

 Introduction
 --

-The OLSK 3D Scanner is an open source 3D scanner with turntable and one moving camera.
+The OLSK 3D Scanner is an open-source 3D scanner with turntable and one moving camera.
 It features a closed environment for a better caption of the model.
 With a very simple and compact design, this machine can be easily replicable and assembled in Fab Labs, schools or at home.

 <img src="media/OLSK_Vinyl_Cutter_V3_Details.jpg" width="100%">